 After you’ve selected your pumpkins or apples (or both), check out the many other things to do.
 The Red Barn store sells products made with farm fruit like pies, jams, cider, or their famous caramel apples.
 Their adjoining bakery has a huge variety of apple-themed pastries.

-The Applewood Grill Café serves delicious smoked sausages and pulled pork as well as house-made apple cider in the beer garden overlooking the orchards.
+The Applewood Grill Café serves delicious smoked sausages, pulled pork, and house-made apple cider in the beer garden overlooking the orchards.
 They also serve breakfast, sandwiches for lunchtime, and endless desserts like pumpkin donuts, apple pie, and cinnamon rolls.

 - Address: 5006 S Sylvania Ave, Sturtevant, WI 53177